HartisanBUAA/Camereon-Model-Tracker/README.md

 &emsp;&emsp;The script *CMRModelTrackerManager* provides several setup options：
 - ***Auto Start***.
 Start initializing and tracking automatically after program startup.
 - ***Display Model***.
 Display CAD model during the tracking (after initialization).
 - ***Initialization Only***.
 The tracking stops after successful initialization, and the subsequent poses are maintained by Hololens.
-Commonly used in static scenes. **Tips:** Since the API for obtaining camera images in MRTK is executed asynchronously and the frame rate is very low, resulting in huge delays in real-time tracking mode, it is recommended to apply the tracker to static scenes and check this option.
+Commonly used in static scenes.
 - ***Use Texture Edges***.
 Besides geometric edge features, edge features in the surface texture of the object are also used.
 It is required to provide a texture map that is consistent with the real object and ensure correct rendering.
+- ***Use CPU For AI Inference***.
+Use CPU for inference in the AI-enhanced mode, otherwise DirectML will be used. **It is important to note that due to the varying optimization characteristics of different devices and platforms, the combination of acceleration frameworks and quantized AI models does not always yield the fastest inference.
+Users may need to experiment with different combinations.** On HoloLens 2, using CPU inference may be faster, and using DirectML may even cause the GPU to be suspended.
 - ***Edge Magnitude Thresh***.
 Threshold for detecting edge features in an image, reflecting the difference in grayscale between the two sides of the edge.
 Too large a threshold may lead to incomplete edge detection, and too small a threshold may introduce noise interference.
-It needs to be adjusted according to the application scenario, and the default value is 20.
+It needs to be adjusted according to the application scenario, and the default value is 15.
 - ***Initialization Quality Thresh***.
 Threshold for the initialization quality, reflecting how much edge features in the image are aligned with the target object.
 In some cases, the edge features in the image do not completely match the target object, for example, the object is partially occluded, the CAD model is inaccurate, etc. A threshold that is too large may cause initialization difficulties, and a threshold that is too small may result in tracking the wrong object.
 It needs to be adjusted according to the application scenario, and the default value is 0.65.
 - ***Control Points Max Number***.
 The maximun number of control points.
 The algorithm will sample points, which are called control points, at a certain step on the edges.
 Increasing the number of control points can improve the robustness of the algorithm, but the calculation effort will also increase.
 Reducing the number of control points will do the opposite.
 The default value is 2500.
 - ***Pose Smooth Factor***.
 The factor to smooth the pose.
 To reduce jitter, the algorithm can smooth the output pose.
 A value of 0 means no smoothing is performed.
 The larger the value, the smoother the pose, but also the greater the delay.
 The default value is 0.5.

-#### 6. Project settings
+#### 7. Project settings
 - Enable "Allow ‘unsafe’ Code"
 - Set "Architecture" to "ARM 64-bit"
 - Confirm "Open XR" and "Microsoft Hololens feature group" are checked in "XR Plug-in Management"